Mammal: Reproductive system

 Goat kids stay with their mother until they are weaned.

-Mammals reproduce by internal fertilisation and are solely gonochoric (an animal is born with either male or female genitalia, as opposed to hermaphrodites where there is no such schism).
+Mammals reproduce by internal fertilization and are solely gonochoric (having either male or female sex organs).
 Male mammals ejaculate semen during copulation through a penis, which may be contained in a prepuce when not erect.
 Male placentals also urinate through a penis, and some placentals also have a penis bone (baculum).
-Marsupials typically have forked penises, while the echidna penis generally has four heads with only two functioning.
-Depending on the species, an erection may be fuelled by blood flow into vascular, spongy tissue or by muscular action.
+Marsupials typically have forked penises, while echidnas have four-headed penises with two functioning heads.
+Depending on the species, penile erection is driven either by blood flow into vascular, spongy tissue or by muscular action.
 The testicles of most mammals descend into the scrotum which is typically posterior to the penis but is often anterior in marsupials.
-Female mammals generally have a vulva (clitoris and labia) on the outside, while the internal system contains paired oviducts, one or two uteri, one or two cervices and a vagina.
+Female mammals generally have an external vulva and clitoris and labia, two internal paired oviducts, one or two uteri, one or two cervices and a vagina.
 Marsupials have two lateral vaginas and a medial vagina.
 The "vagina" of monotremes is better understood as a "urogenital sinus".
-The uterine systems of placentals can vary between a duplex, where there are two uteri and cervices which open into the vagina, a bipartite, where two uterine horns have a single cervix that connects to the vagina, a bicornuate, which consists where two uterine horns that are connected distally but separate medially creating a Y-shape, and a simplex, which has a single uterus.
+The uterine systems of placentals can be duplex, with two uteri and cervices which open into the vagina, or bipartite, with two uterine horns with a single cervix connected to the vagina, or bicornuate, with two uterine horns connected distally but separated medially in a Y-shape, or simplex, with a single uterus.